microbus-io/copyrighter/README.md

 * `-r` to recurse sub-directories
 * `-v` for verbose output

+Using the `-r` flag, it is enough to have a single `copyright.go` at the root of the project directory tree rather than in each directory.
+Nested `copyright.ignore` files can be used to exclude sub-directories.

 # Copyright.ignore

 A `copyright.ignore` file can be used to instruct the `Copyrighter` to ignore certain files.
 It supports the following patterns: